SavanJ-Saji/savanjsaji.github.io/README.md

     scp -r build/* user@example.com:/var/www/html
     ```

 4. Your portfolio app should now be accessible from your server's domain name.
-You can verify this by opening a web browser and navigating to http://example.com (replace example.com with your server's domain name).
+You can verify this by opening a web browser and navigating to http://savanjsaji.me

 That's it!
 Your React portfolio app should now be up and running on your server.
-Note that you may need to configure your server's web server (e.g., Apache or Nginx) to serve the index.html file in the build/ directory as the default page for your domain.
+Just so you know, you may need to configure your server's web server (e.g., Apache or Nginx) to serve the index.html file in the build/ directory as the default page for your domain.

 ## 🤔 FAQ

 **Q1.
-Subpages can only be accessed through links on the homepage or navigation bar, but those pages are not accessible through direct links.**
+Subpages can only be accessed through links on the homepage or navigation bar, but those pages are inaccessible through direct links.**

 If you are using Apache as your web server, you can insert this into your .htaccess file: